wp-plugins/nearby-map/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow you to insert a map to show the activities, places and services around a given geographical point.
+Allow you to insert a map to show activities, places and services around a given geographical point.

 == Description ==